Tommahawk65/MS3/README.md

 - Be sure to select the server that is closest to your current location.

 ### Connecting Heroku to GitHub
-+ From the dashboard, click the 'Deploy' tab towards the top of the screen.
-+ From here, locate 'Deployment Method' and choose 'GitHub'.
-+ From the search bar newly appeared, locate your repository by name.
-+ When you have located the correct repository, click 'Connect'.
-+ DO NOT CLICK 'ENABLE AUTOMATIC DEPLOYMENT': This can cause unexpected errors before configuration.
-We'll come back to this.
-+ Click the 'Settings' tab towards the top of the page.
-+ Locate the 'Config Vars' and click 'Reveal Config Vars'.
-+ Use the following keys and values which must match the key/value pairs in your env.py file:

 - In the "Deploy" section click "Github".
 - Follow the steps and find the repository you would like to connect to.
-- Once Github is connected click the "Setting" button and click "Reveal Config Vars".
+- Once Github is connected click the "Settings" button and click "Reveal Config Vars".
 - Add new fields that match the entries below.

 IP